LPL Financial ends contracts for top execs; CEO gets 32 percent pay jump

 LPL, which first offered shares to the public through a stock offering on Nasdaq in late 2010, was controlled until March by two private equity firms.
 A fund owned by one of the firms, TPG, continues to be its biggest shareholder owning 13.1 percent of its common stock.

-Shares of LPL, which rose 68.9 percent over the past 12 months, were up 34 cents to $53.63 in afternoon trading on Wednesday.
+Shares of LPL, which rose 66.5 percent over the past 12 months, rose 19 cents to $53.48 in Nasdaq trading on Wednesday.

 Reporting By Jed Horowitz; Editing by Cynthia Osterman